 A semester or year abroad is a significant portion of your undergraduate education.
 Treating it as part of a continuum rather than a separate experience will help you integrate it into your academic program here, choose an appropriate program or university, make the most of the opportunities available abroad, and build on your experience when you return to Mount Holyoke.

-Think about your goals for study abroad.
+Start by thinking about your goals for study abroad.
 Do you want to improve your foreign language proficiency, or learn a new language?
-Deepen your exposure to your major or minor field?
-Engage in independent study or other experiential learning?
+Deepen your knowledge of your major or minor field?
+Take specialized courses in your major that are not offered here or that focus on a particular location or issue?
+Engage in independent study or other community-based learning?
 The more clearly you can articulate your goals, the easier it will be to find a program.

-- Once you have done some of this preliminary thinking and research, you may call x 2072 to make an appointment to meet with one of the advisors in the McCulloch Center.
-Joanne Picard, Dean of International Studies, advises students interested in Latin America, Europe, and Oceania.
-Donna Van Handle, Dean of International Students, advises students who are interested in Asia, Africa, and the Middle East.
-You do not need to know exactly where you want to study before setting up an appointment, but you should have some ideas about your goals and how you might meet them so that we can focus on your particular interests and advise you about options and next steps.
+- Make an appointment to meet with April Stroud, Director of Study Abroad or Adelia Pope, Study Abroad Coordinator, through Pathways (search for Study Abroad and click on "Schedule Appointment").
+You do not need to know what you want to do or where you want to study before setting up an appointment, but you should have reviewed the website and/or attended an info session so that you can focus on your particular interests and questions.
 Note that appointments in September are reserved for students applying to study abroad in the spring, as they will have early deadlines.
-Students interested in studying abroad in the fall or beyond may call after October 1 to make appointments.
+Students interested in studying abroad in the fall or beyond may schedule starting October 1.